You and Your Hair’s Relationship

 My childhood hair was hectic growing up.
 I remember as a child, my mom had no clue what she was doing because she hadn’t had any experience in hair like many women I know.

 So what do you do when you have a child who has very thick natural hair, and you don’t know what you could possible to tame this monstrosity?
 Well, a few things happened.
 When I was between the ages of five and nine my mother paid a friend of my brother’s to keep my hair braided up every two weeks.

-In my later years, from childhood to adulthood, I realized that my hair was very healthy using this technique because every two weeks my ends were clipped and my hair was washed, conditioned and moisturized.
+My hair was very healthy when I use this technique.
+Every two weeks my ends are clipped, and my hair is washed, conditioned and moisturized.